 Don’t let yesterday’s bread go to waste.
 Repurpose it into vegan croutons made in the air fryer for a crunchy & inviting salad topper.

 Lucky for us, we’ve been getting unexpected but very welcome deliveries of things like squash blossoms, kale, and tomatoes from loved ones who have an overabundance.
 (Plus, green tomatoes too!
-More on that in a future post.)
+Perfect for vegan fried green tomatoes in the air fryer!)

 However, we are just a household of two humans.
 So despite how much more delicious fresh bread makes a meal, we always have bread left over.
 By repurposing it into homemade croutons, nothing goes to waste.